mbsa-tud/tsad_platform/MANUAL.md

 #### Data augmentation

-You can further choose to transform your data in various ways (4).
+You can choose to further transform your data in various ways by selecting an `Augmentation Mode`.

+#### Dataset splitting

-#### Data preparation for Dynamic Switch
+##### Data preparation for Dynamic Switch

-If the dataset  includes multiple files for testing, you can split the test set to use some of the files for testing the [Dynamic Switch](#dynamic-switch) mechanism.
+*INFO: If the dataset  includes multiple files for testing, you can split the test set to use some of the files for testing the [Dynamic Switch](#dynamic-switch) mechanism.*

 To enable this, do the following:

-1. Check the `Split Test Set for Dynamic Switch` checkbox (2).
+1. Check the `Split Test Set for Dynamic Switch` checkbox.
 2. Enter a value for the `Ratio` to determine its size.

-#### Use of anomalous validation set
+##### Use of anomalous validation set

-An anomalous validation set can be used to calculate the static thresholds prior to testing the models.
-If it's not available or doesn't contain any anomalies, most of the static thresholds will be calculated last during testing.
+*INFO: An anomalous validation set can be used to calculate the static thresholds prior to testing the models.
+In order to do this, the test set will be split to obtain an anomalous validation set and a test set.
+If no anomalous validation set is used, or it doesn't contain any anomalies, most of the static thresholds will be calculated last during testing.*

 To enable the anomalous validation set, do the following:

-1. Check the `Use anomalous Validation Set` checkbox (3).
+1. Check the `Use anomalous Validation Set` checkbox.
 2. Enter a value for the `Ratio` to determine its size.

 ---